rajujaat25/jenkins-cafe/video/README.md.md

 1\. eksctl create cluster --name <Cluster-Name> --region us-east-1 --nodegroup-name my-nodes --node-type t3.small --managed --nodes 2
 Replace with the desired name for your EKS cluster.

-Now you have Jenkins, Docker, AWS CLI, eksctl, and kubectl installed and configured on your Ubuntu EC2
+Now you have Jenkins, Docker, AWS CLI, eksctl, and kubectl installed and configured on your Ubuntu EC2instance.

-instance.
 You can proceed to use these tools for your development and deployment tasks.